amrox/SlimStaty/README.rst

   name: "turnstile"
   events:
     - { name: coin, from: locked, to: unlocked }
-    - { name: push, from: unlocked, to: locked}
+    - { name: push, from: unlocked, to: locked }

 Into Java and Objective-C, currently.
 Very much a work in progress.